bbatsov/metaredux/_posts/2020-05-26-rubocop-defaults-survey-results.md

 Seems that's one area that could be substantially improved.
 More about this in the next section.

+## General level of happiness with RuboCop's defaults

+* Very happy - 15%
+* Happy - 47%
+* OK - 23%
+* Not happy - 8%
+* Very unhappy - 5%

+Not great, but not terrible either.
+I hope the changes we made in RuboCop 0.84 and that we plan to make down the road will improve the overall satisfaction with the defaults.

 ## General Feedback

 This section of the survey was pure gold and we got a ton of great feedback there.
 Most of the feedback could probably be summarized as: